trinhtin/ecommerce-uit-research/legal-assistant/README.md

 ## :newspaper: Papers
 [1] R. Bommasani et al., “On the Opportunities and Risks of Foundation Models.” arXiv, Jul.
 12, 2022. doi: 10.48550/arXiv.2108.07258.
 [Access here](http://arxiv.org/abs/2108.07258)
+[2] Retrieval-Augmented Generation for Large Language Models: A Survey [3] Exploring the state of the art in legal QA systems [4] Large Language Models in Law: A Survey
+[5] Construction of Knowledge Graphs: State and Challenges

 ## 📺 Online Courses
 Enhance your understanding of LLMs with these expertly curated courses: